You ask and Eney gets it done. Meet a Computerbeing. Learn More

 Xcode is Apple’s native IDE, an integrated development environment that has all the tools you need for software development on Mac.
 To install some of the Homebrew package components, you need to install Xcode’s command line tools first (in case you haven’t done it before).

-1. Open Terminal and type the following command: xcode-select --install.
+1. Open Terminal (Applications > Utilities) and type the following command: xcode-select --install.

-3. Agree to a license agreement and wait for the installation process to complete.
+3. Agree to the license agreement and wait for the installation process to complete.
 It might take a while.

 Step 2: Install Homebrew on Mac